GiorgioZacharo/AccelSeeker/README.md

 If you use AccelSeeker in your research, we would appreciate a citation to:

-Compiler-Assisted Selection of Hardware Acceleration Candidates from Application Source Code.
-Georgios Zacharopoulos, Lorenzo Ferretti, Giovanni Ansaloni, Giuseppe Di Guglielmo, Luca Carloni, Laura Pozzi.
+Compiler-Assisted Selection of Hardware Acceleration Candidates from Application Source Code.\n Georgios Zacharopoulos, Lorenzo Ferretti, Giovanni Ansaloni, Giuseppe Di Guglielmo, Luca Carloni, Laura Pozzi.
 https://ieeexplore.ieee.org/abstract/document/8988767